blueman7700/CSCM28/README.md

 Unfortunately, there isn't really a suitable patch that could be made to avoid the permission exploitation.
 Developers will be expected to be considerate of this vulnerability when selecting which files get the temporary root access through SUID permissions.

-However, there are many built in security features which tend to protect against buffer overflow (fgets, scanf) which check the format of inputs and change the array accordingly????
+However, there are many built in security features which tend to protect against buffer overflow (fgets, scanf) which check the format of inputs and change the array accordingly.
+In the buffer-overflow-secure code, fgets is used to read in the input with the expected length specified - a check is done on the length of the input to ensure that it can fit within the designated variable memory.